650b vs 700c for gravel riding: which is best for you?

 Enjoy a great selection of tyre widths, treads and casings in 700c.
 Robyn Furtado / Our Media

-As well as good wheel availability, 700c tyre availability is also better, along with a whole raft of different widths and tread options.
+As well as good wheel availability, 700c tyre availability is also better, with a wide range of widths and tread options available.

 Many people claim that a larger-diameter 700c wheel will offer easier rollover, just like a 29er mountain bike setup.
 However, it’s more nuanced than that when it comes to gravel.